Mosaiques Diagnostics & Therapeutics AG

 In focus: Urine is the specimen of choice for clinical proteome analysis, since urine can be obtained in large quantities from a non-invasive procedure and contains thousands of proteins and polypeptides that hold specific information on the (patho)physiology of each individual.
 In addition, urine is much more stable in its composition compared to blood, but contains not a lesser prominent variety of informative biomolecules, which are indicative of the patient’s state of health.

-The technology, as well as the clinical application, has been published in over 160 high ranking journals, including, but not limited to: Nature Medicine, Blood, JASN, Lancet Oncology, and Mass Spectrometry Reviews.
-These high ranking scientific publications have established mosaiques as the leading player in the field of clinical proteome analysis, and have also resulted in the definition of standard practices within the clinical proteomics field and the construction of an unique academic framework of worldwide collaborations with over 60 Universities and research institutes (e.g. Harvard, UVA, NIH, FDA, INSERM, University of Glasgow, Steno Diabetes Center, etc.).
-Mosaiques also performs clinical trials in cooperation with the pharmaceutical industry, enabling improvement of therapy and therapeutics, based on an individual's molecular polypeptide signature.
+The technology, as well as the clinical application, has been published in over 400 high ranking journals, including, but not limited to: Nature Medicine, Blood, JASN, Lancet Oncology, and Mass Spectrometry Reviews.
+These high ranking scientific publications have established mosaiques as the leading player in the field of clinical proteome analysis, and have also resulted in the definition of standard practices within the clinical proteomics field and the construction of an unique academic framework of worldwide collaborations with over 85 Universities and research institutes (e.g. Harvard, UVA, NIH, FDA, INSERM, University of Glasgow, Steno Diabetes Center, etc.).
+Mosaiques also performs clinical trials in cooperation with the pharmaceutical industry, enabling improvement of therapy and therapeutics, based on an individual's molecular peptide signature.

-1…………….. prediction of onset of macroalbuminurea up to 4.5 years in advance
+GvHD............
+Graft versus Host Disease allo-HSCT..... allogeneic Hematopoietic Stem Cell Transplantation 1…………….. prediction of onset of macroalbuminurea up to 4.5 years in advance

 2…………….. patients with stable angina can not yet been reliably diagnosed